 What is NOAA Fisheries doing to help its partners transition to the standards?

-The implementation of these standards will be phased.
 To help our partners and data customers familiarize themselves with the standards and with changes to the way NOAA Fisheries will present its recreational fisheries statistics, the agency has:

 - Delivered presentations to regional Fisheries Information Networks.